Buddy Holly's crash site

 However, Richardson had come down with the flu and was reportedly complaining that the bus was too cold.
 As a result, Jennings allowed him to take his seat on the plane.

 Meanwhile, Valens, who had also been experiencing flu-like symptoms, asked Allsup if he could have his seat.
-In response, Allsup agreed to settle it with a coin toss.
+In response, Allsup agreed to gamble his place in a coin toss.

 When Valens won the coin toss, he allegedly quipped that it was the first time he had ever won anything in his life.